 A puzzling use of the term bitter water is found in Numbers 5:11–31.
 As part of the Israelite Law, bitter water was used to determine whether or not a wife had been unfaithful to her husband.
 This is a different type of bitter water than we saw in Exodus.
 The bitter water of Marah appears to have had a natural cause, such as sediment or pollution from an unknown source.
 But the bitter water in Numbers 5 is pure water taken from the tabernacle laver and mixed with dust from the floor (verse 17).
 The priest was to write down the accusations against the woman, as well as the accompanying curses on a scroll, swish the scroll in the water, and make the accused woman drink the bitter water.
 If she was innocent, nothing would happen, and she was free to go.

-If, however, the woman had committed adultery, after she drank the bitter water, “her abdomen will swell and her womb will miscarry, and she will become a curse” (Numbers 5:27).
+If, however, the woman had committed adultery, after she drank the bitter water, “her womb shall swell, and her thigh shall fall away, and the woman shall become a curse among her people” (Numbers 5:27, ESV).
 There was clearly nothing in the water that would cause it to taste bitter or cause such extreme physical conditions.
 The power was in the curse that the Lord’s priest pronounced upon the guilty.
 It was the Lord’s judgment on an unfaithful wife that caused the adverse reaction.

 God often used natural items to bring about supernatural results.
 In the trying of an adulterous wife, the Lord used water mixed with dust to reveal the truth.
 The bitter water was used by God to bring a bitter judgment on sin.